danmasta/angular-google-maps/README.md

   <tr>
   <tr>
     <td><pre>offSetMap( latlng )</pre></td>
-    <td>accepts a Google maps latlng object and 'offsets' the map to that position.
+    <td>Accepts a Google maps latlng object and 'offsets' the map to that position.
 Offset is based on the value defined in the offset attribute on the <code>google-map</code> element.
-The offset value is the denomiator for dividing the window width - ie if offset="6" then offset value equals <code>window.width()/6</code></td>
+The offset value is the denomiator for dividing the window width, if offset="6" then offset value equals <code>window.width()/6</code></td>
   </tr>
   <tr>
     <td><pre>apply()</pre></td>